zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/scylladb/_index.md

 noicon: true
 ---

-You can create and run a ScyllaDB cluster on Kubernetes, which stores data on Portworx volumes.
+ScyllaDB is a NoSQL database that aims to provide low latency and high throughput.
+Portworx is a software-defined storage overlay that allows you to run highly-available stateful applications.
+This article shows how you can create and run a ScyllaDB cluster on Kubernetes, which stores data on Portworx volumes.
+## Prerequisites

+* You must have a Kubernetes cluster with a minimum of 3 worker nodes
 ## Create a StorageClass for volume provisioning
 Check the state of cluster nodes
 ```text